johanbook/file-domain-server/README.md

 _This software has not been tested in regards of security and should not be used in a production environment_

-**file-server-domain** is a simplistic Nodejs file server supporting multiple domains.
+**file-domain-server** is a simplistic Nodejs HTTP file server that serve different folders depending on the HTTP `Host` header.
 It is mainly intended to run an internal network with its own DNS server.

 ## Configuration